noelshebert/nerdctl-mcp-server/README.md

 this fork has been to find/replace any mention of Podman/Docker with Nerdctl.
 As Nerdctl like Podman has a command-line API copied from the Docker CLI, this was not difficult.
 There was some cleanup of syntax of inline descriptions to make sense, and removal of comments referring to Podman documentation.
+Lastly, code hygene offered by the Go LSP (interface{} replaced by any for example) were applied.

 WHY?